Maheen024/Guelph-Summer-Internship-2024/README.md

 + Workflows: Contains the WDL scripts used for various validation tasks.
 + Dockerfiles: Includes Docker configurations to create reproducible environments for running the workflows.
++ Inputs: Contains a json file that specifies inputs required for the run

 ## Getting Started